 Jo was previously the General Manager of MBIE’s Labour and Immigration Policy Branch.
 Prior to joining MBIE in 2013, she spent nine years at the Treasury and held roles in financial markets policy, innovation policy and Crown asset ownership monitoring.
 Jo started her career at the Reserve Bank of New Zealand where she worked on monetary policy and financial markets issues.

 DCE Public Housing Supply

-Scott has been leading the Housing group within MSD since late 2016.
-Previous to joining MSD, Scott was responsible for the Ministry for Primary Industries (MPI) regulatory activities and functions, spanning across the food safety, biosecurity and primary production (including animal welfare) systems.
+Prior to joining HUD, Scott was responsible for the Ministry of Primary Industries’ regulatory activities and functions, spanning across the food safety, biosecurity and primary production systems (including fisheries management and animal welfare).

 Head of People and Culture

 Catherine was recently working at KiwiBuild, supporting the set-up of the unit and was previously part of the Kiwibank senior leadership team as Group Manager People.
 In 2001 Catherine joined the New Zealand Post Banking Project Team (Kiwibank Limited) and developed and led the People strategy, programmes and processes for this start-up from scratch and was instrumental in creating a very successful culture that was, at the time, highly regarded by many other companies in New Zealand.

 After leaving Kiwibank, Catherine worked on assignment at the Ministry of Health as Group Manager People and Capability, reviewing and rebuilding the People and Capability function and people processes for the Ministry.
 Catherine developed a new People Strategy, and delivered a range of projects and initiatives.